Build System

 git push origin vX.Y.Z

-For a dated dev release (preview of an in-flight version, typically used after a toolchain uplift lands on main and before the next final tag), follow the tt-metal convention: SemVer pre-release identifier of the form -dev<YYYYMMDD>:
+For a dated dev release (preview of an in-flight version, typically used after a toolchain uplift lands on main and before the next final tag), follow the tt-metal convention: a hyphenated development identifier of the form -dev<YYYYMMDD>:

 git tag v<MAJOR.MINOR.PATCH>-dev<YYYYMMDD>